bnwest/FastApiMicroService/README.md

 fastapimicroservice_system-test_1 exited with code 0
 ```

-In a second xterm, you can manually run the systems test(s) via:
+In a second xterm, you can bash into the running image and manually run the systems test(s) via:

 ```bash
 $ docker-compose exec system-test bash